godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/event-types/cron-events.md

   childLogger.info("HELLO from CRON");

   // Return the data
-  return new GSStatus(true, 200, "message", "HELLO from CRON", undefined);
+  return new GSStatus(true, 200, "message", "HELLO from CRON");
 }
 ```